<000005>

 ONE:The unhappy princess, distracted by these griefs, had grown thin and pale.
 It was soon rumored throughout the court that the king had written to Weissenfels, and that the duke was on his way to seize his reluctant bride.
-In this emergence, the queens friend, Baron Borck, suggested to her that, in order to get rid of the obnoxious Weissenfels, she should so far yield to the wishes of the king as to give up the English alliance, and propose a third party, who might be more acceptable to Wilhelmina.
+In this emergence, the queen¡¯s friend, Baron Borck, suggested to her that, in order to get rid of the obnoxious Weissenfels, she should so far yield to the wishes of the king as to give up the English alliance, and propose a third party, who might be more acceptable to Wilhelmina.
 But who shall this substitute be?
+TWO:149 ¡°The queen can not console herself for this reverse.
+She vents her despair in the abuse of that poor princess.
+She wanted me to refuse the marriage decidedly, and told me that she should not mind my quarreling again with the king provided I would only show firmness, in which case she would be well able to support me.
+I would not follow her advice, and declared to her plainly that I did not choose to incur the displeasure of my father, which had already caused me so much suffering.

 i’ve been helping web design and grow your businesses. start your business with new website.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et.

 TWO:While Frederick William was confined to his room, tormented by the gout, he endeavored to beguile the hours in painting in oil.
-Some of these paintings still exist, with the epigraph, Painted by Frederick William in his torments.
-Wilhelmina writes:
+Some of these paintings still exist, with the epigraph, ¡°Painted by Frederick William in his torments.¡± Wilhelmina writes:

 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.